477: No Such Thing As ShatGPT

 So sorry, the bottom of his head, the bottom of his neck, and his bottom.
 So it's this.

-Exactly.
 I've never thought about goosebump bums.
+Yeah.

 But apparently that's where he can get it, and then it kind of just envelopes his whole body.

-Envelops, you mean?
+Envelopes, you mean?

 No, no, envelopes.